Alonso-del-Arte/tic-tac-toe/CONTRIBUTING.md

-I might open this project to Hacktoberfest 2023
+This project is now open to Hacktoberfest 2024

-# Guidelines for Hacktoberfest 2023 contributors
+# Guidelines for Hacktoberfest 2024 contributors

 This is a BlueJ project, you must use BlueJ.